protocol/nft-website/docs/tutorial/end-to-end-experience.md

     > ...
     ```

-    This command continues to run.
-All further commands must be entered in another terminal window.
+    Because this command continues to run, all further commands must be entered in another terminal window.

 ### Deploy the contract